 Orca

-Orca (Orcinus orca) or killer whales, travel through the coastal waters of Kaikoura intermittently throughout the year, but particularly during the warmer months of September through to April.
+Orca or killer whales, travel through the coastal waters of Kaikōura intermittently throughout the year, but particularly during the warmer months of September through to April.